Stay in an original art deco house or explore the famous São Jorge Castle from these cosy, upscale hotels in Portugal’s capital city.

-When it comes to choosing the right hotel for your stay, the devil is in the details.
+When it comes to choosing the right hotel for your stay, the devil is in the detail.
 Culture Trip has compiled a list of the best boutique hotels in Lisbon, allowing you to explore Portugal’s capital in style.
-Think rooftop pools, renovated 16th-century palaces and Portuguese design elements such as azulejos, elaborately painted blue-and-white tiles.
+Think rooftop pools, renovated 16th-century palaces and Portuguese design elements, such as azulejos – elaborately painted blue-and-white tiles.

-Get ready to caption #winning in all of your photos when you book a stay in this renovated palace overlooking the Tagus Estuary.
-All 19 of Verride Palácio Santa Catarina’s minimalist-chic rooms have a window that looks out over the rooftops of the trendy Bairro Alto district, the city’s centre for nightlife.
-An even better 360-degree panorama is found on the hotel’s rooftop terrace, complete with a patio bar.
+Get ready to caption #winning in all of your photos when you book a stay in this renovated palace, overlooking the Tagus estuary.
+All 19 of the minimalist-chic rooms have a window overlooking the rooftops of the trendy Bairro Alto district, the city’s centre for nightlife.
 In the warmer months, enjoy breakfast poolside, and then come back later in the day for a happy-hour beverage and a sunset dip.
 It also has a restaurant, Suba, on the top floor that serves Portuguese cuisine with a modern twist.

-The Santiago de Alfama is the perfect destination for bachelorette weekends and romantic getaways, with a poppy design, modern amenities and prime placement in the heart of Alfama.
+The Santiago de Alfama is the perfect destination for a bachelorette weekend or romantic getaway, with a prime placement on the seafront.
 Treat yourself with a care package at its in-house spa, The Beauty Bar, before you step your freshly pedicured toes onto the cobblestone streets of Lisbon’s oldest neighbourhood.
 Alternatively, have a leisurely breakfast at Audrey’s, the hotel’s restaurant with a sidewalk café, and then take one of the hotel’s custom-arranged day trips to nearby Sintra or Cascais.

-Enjoy all the convenience and amenities of a large hotel chain with the small scale and attention to detail of a boutique hotel at PortoBay Liberdade.
-Perks include an indoor swimming pool, 24-hour gym, a Turkish steam bath and an outdoor Jacuzzi.
+Enjoy all the convenience and amenities of a large hotel chain with the attention to detail of a boutique hotel at PortoBay Liberdade.
+Perks include an indoor swimming pool, 24-hour gym, a Turkish steam bath and an outdoor hot tub.
 Its location near Rossio Square means you will have easy access to all of Lisbon’s most popular sights, as well as lots of transportation options for exploring the city and beyond.
-Plus, joining the PortoBay frequent traveller programme gets you even more discounts during your stay.

-There is no shortage of charm at The Vintage, a hotel and spa with a hipster’s take on Mid-Century Modern design near the Rato metro station.
-Among its many novelties is a bespoke record player that guests can use.
-The location is slightly off the beaten path, giving travellers more of a local perspective of the city.
+There is no shortage of charm at the Vintage, a hotel and spa with a hipster’s take on mid-century modern design near the Rato metro station.
+Among its many novelties is a bespoke record player that you can use.
+The location is slightly off the beaten path, giving you more of a local perspective of the city.
 At night, it’s only a short walk to the excitement of Bairro Alto’s nightlife.
 It’s an even shorter walk upstairs to the hotel’s rooftop bar or your room, which has a vintage bar cart with a complimentary gin and tonic.

-You’re in the centre of it all at the aptly named Brown’s Central Hotel, located in the Baixa neighbourhood and close to Commercial Square, Rossio Square and the Alfama district.
-A stay at this hotel is not for those with chromophobia as it has a lime-green exterior and an eclectic collection of original artwork in its lobby and each of its 84 rooms.
+You’re in the centre of it all at the aptly named Brown’s Central Hotel, located in the Baixa neighbourhood.
+A stay at this hotel is not for those with chromophobia as it has a lime-green exterior and an eclectic collection of original artwork across its lobby and 84 rooms.
+Designer furniture – from Charles and Ray Eames to Arne Jacobsen – can be found in each room, along with Smeg kettles and Nespresso coffee machines.
 Don’t forget to enjoy the complimentary breakfast buffet every morning before hitting the streets.

-Fans of film noir will love to stay in this original Art Deco hotel designed in 1940 by celebrated Portuguese architect Cassiano Branco.
-Among its unique features are a vintage barbershop and a library with books on local history.
+Fans of film noir will love to stay in this original art deco hotel, designed in 1940 by celebrated Portuguese architect Cassiano Branco.
+Among its unique features are a vintage barbershop and a library with local history books.
 Film buffs are only a short walk from the Cinemateca Portuguesa (Museum of Cinema) and the Cinema São Jorge, one of the city’s traditional arthouse theatres.
-Everyone else will enjoy the hotel’s location near the Avenida da Liberdade, a grand boulevard with several small public parks and some of the poshest shops in town.
+Everyone else will enjoy the hotel’s location near the Avenida da Liberdade, a grand boulevard with several small public parks and some of the fanciest shops in town.